Delegations - Contract, Financial, Staffing and Tender

 Delegations Register is to be maintained by a Responsible Officer within the Chief Operating Office.

-The Chief Operating Officer/Chief Financial Officer is responsible for the development, compliance, monitoring and review of this Policy and any related Procedures.
+The Director, Governance, Legal and Risk is responsible for the development, compliance, monitoring and review of this Policy and any related Procedures.

 The Delegations - Contract, Financial, Staffing and Tender Procedure will be communicated throughout the University via: